 - Avoiding high-risk, vascular areas

-- Treat areas of vascular occlusion with Hyaluronidase to dissolve the filler
+- Treating areas of vascular occlusion with hyaluronidase to dissolve the filler

-If you’re considering nonsurgical rhinoplasty and want to learn more about the procedure, please contact us.
-Our Concierge Team is available to answer your questions or to schedule a time for your Initial Assessment with Dr. Mabrie.
+If you’re considering non surgical rhinoplasty and want to learn more about the procedure, please contact us using our online form or by calling us at (415) 322-3294.
+Our Concierge Team is available to answer your questions or to schedule a time for your initial assessment with Dr. Mabrie.